Fesh1/jp_extention/README.md

 # jp_extention
-Extortion AI app that help you to improve your Japanese writing and more
+Extention AI app that help you to improve your Japanese writing and more